vijayraavi/ha-nva/README.md

 Enter the public IP address of your jumpbox from the `Connect` dialog box above and click the `"Open"` button to connect.
 Once you are connected to the VM, you will be prompted to log on to the machine.

-### Mount an Azure Storage Account file share on each VM
+## Mount an Azure Storage Account fileshare on each VM

-The HA NVA monitor client requires the certificate associated with the Azure AD service principal and a JSON configuration file that specifies the necessary parameters for the client.
-This certificate and configuration file must be copied to each of the VMs.
-One way of doing this is to either create a new Azure fileshare or use an existing Azure fileshare and mount it in each of the VMs.
+The HA NVA monitor client requires several files to be present on each VM where it will be started.
+One way of sharing files between the VMs is to presistently mount an Azure fileshare to each of the VMs.
+An Azure fileshare will allow you to place files in the fileshare from any web browser, as well as mount the Azure fileshare in both Windows and Linux.

+If you do not already have an existing fileshare, you can create one by following these steps:

+1. In the Azure portal, select the storage account where you want to create the fileshare.
+2. Click on "overview", then click on "files" in the "services" section.
+3. In the "File Service" blade, click "+" to create a new fileshare.
+4. Enter a name for the fileshare in the `"Name"` box, enter the maximum size (in MB) you require for the fileshare in the `"Quota"` box, and then click create.
+If you will only be using this fileshare to share these files necessary for this solution, you can set it to a relatively small size such as 100MB.
+5. Click the `"Create"` button.

-To mount the Azure fileshare in the VMs, SSH to each VM and follow these steps:
+To mount the Azure fileshare in each of the Docker VMs, SSH to each VM and follow these steps:

-1. Create a new directory for the mounted fileshare.
-For example, to create a directory named "mountpount" at the root directory, execute the following command:
+1. Create a new mount point for the mounted fileshare.
+For example:
     ```
-    mkdir /mountpoint
+    sudo mkdir /media/azurefileshare
     ```
-2. In the Azure portal, select the storage account that includes the fileshare you will use.
-3. Click on "overview", then click on "files" in the "services" section.
-4. In the "File Service" blade, select an existing fileshare or click "+" to create a new fileshare.
-5. Click on "connect" in the blade for the fileshare to open the "connect" blade.
-6. In the "Connect" blade is a command under "Connecting From Linux".
-The command will be similar to the following:
+2. Create a file to securely store the credentials that will be used by the OS to mount the fileshare and open it for editing.
+For example:
     ```
-    sudo mount -t cifs //<storage account name>.file.core.windows.net/<fileshare name> [mount point] -o vers=3.0,username=<storage account name>,password=[storage account access key],dir_mode=0777,file_mode=0777
+    sudo mkdir /usr/credentials
+    sudo vi /usr/credentials/afscredentials
     ```
-    Replace `<storage account name>` with your storage account name, `<fileshare name>` with the name of your file share, and `[mount point]` with the name of the directory you created in step 1.
-Replace  `storage account access key]` with the access key for the fileshare.
-This key is available in the "Access Keys" blade of the storage account.
-One of the storage account keys will have the characters "==" at the end, and this is the key to use.
+    The file requires two lines: `username=` and `password=`.
+Set `username=` to your storage account name, and `password=` to one of the access keys for the fileshare.
+These keys are available in the "Access Keys" blade of the storage account.
+For example:
-7. Execute the command you just copied and edited with the correct parameters.
-This mounts the driveshare at the directory created in step 1.
+    ```
+    username=<storage account name>
+    password=<fileshare access key>
+    ```
+    If you are in `vi`, type a colon `:` and then `wq` to save the file.
+Next, restrict permissions on the file with the following command:
+    ```
+    chmod 600 /usr/credentials/afscredentials
+    ```
+3. Edit the `/etc/fstab` file:
+    ```
+    sudo vi /etc/fstab
+    ```
+    Add a line to this file as follows:
+    ```
+    //<storage account name>.file.core.windows.net/<fileshare name> <mount point created in step 1> cifs vers=3.0,credentials=<path to credentials file created at step 2>,dir_mode=0777,file_mode=0777 0 0
+    ```
+    Replace `<storage account name>` with the name of your storage account, and replace `<fileshare name>` with the name of your file share.
+    If you are in `vi`, type a colon `:` and then `wq` to save the file.
+4. Mount the fileshare with the following command:
+    ```
+    sudo mount -a
+    ```

+> If you want to remove the fileshare from this persistent mount point, edit the `/etc/fstab` and remove the line added in step three.

-### Create the Azure AD service principal and application object
+## Create the Azure AD service principal and application object

+You can either create the Azure AD service principal and application object manually or we have created bash scripts to do this for you.

+If you want to create the service principal and application object manually, we suggest you read the ["use portal to create AD application and service principal that can access resources" document](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-create-service-principal-portal).

+If you want to use the bash scripts that we have created, please read the [bash script documentation](./ha-nva-deployment/ha-nva-create-service-principal.md).

+> Note that you can either create the service principal with a certificate or with a password.
+This will affect the structure of the the NVA monitor client JSON configuration file that you will be editing in a later section.

-### Copy and load the Docker image for the NVA monitor ZooKeeper client
+## Copy and load the Docker image for the NVA monitor ZooKeeper client

 The NVA monitor client executes in a Docker image.
 To copy and load the Docker image, follow these steps: